-The Children's Trust is an independent special district, authorized by Florida Statute 125.901 and created by Miami-Dade County Ordinance on December 3, 2002, and governed by a board of directors.
+The Children's Trust is an independent special district, authorized by section 125.901, Florida Statutes, and created by an ordinance adopted by the Miami-Dade County Board of Commissioners on December 3, 2002, and governed by a board of directors.
 The main responsibility of the board is to allocate funds to other agencies in Miami-Dade County that are operated for the benefit of children and youth.
-The Children's Trust has accomplished much for children and families in Miami-Dade County over the last five years of operation.
-Our current budget is $100 million.
+The Children's Trust has accomplished much for children and families in Miami-Dade County.

 The governing board of The Children's Trust is made up of thirty-three (33) members as defined by county ordinance.
 Within the membership are seven members named by the governor and four members-at-large as appointed by a majority of the sitting members of the governing board.

 Candidates for the board should have the following knowledge, abilities and skills:

 - An awareness of the needs of children and families in Miami-Dade County